Margaret "Maggie" (Hoye) McClain was born on June 27, 1878 in Oakland, Garrett County, MD, the daughter of John J.P. and Louisa (Minerd) Hoye Sr.

 On June 11, 1898, at the age of 19, Margaret married 23-year-old Charles D. McClain ( ? -1967), a resident of Dunbar Township.
 Rev. James O. Martin oversaw the wedding ceremony at the home of Margaret's parents.
 Their wedding photograph portrait is seen here.

-The McClains had six children -- Perry Harlan McClain, Louise Schrenckengost, Mabel Lloyd, Ruth McClain, James Paul McClain and Beatrice Smith Kollar.
+The McClains became the parents of a brood of six children -- Perry Harlan McClain, Louise Schrenckengost, Mabel Lloyd, Ruth McClain, James Paul McClain and Beatrice Smith Kollar.

 Sadly, daughter Ruth died at the tender age of 10 months on Nov.
 16, 1907.